Wyatt Hrudka - From Bikes to Websites - Web by Wyatt

 By:

-I built a bicycle manufacturing business from scratch and became a web designer and SEO expert out of necessity.
-Here’s what that taught me about what most business websites get wrong.
+“I built a bicycle manufacturing business from scratch and learned web design and SEO out of necessity.
+Here’s what that taught me about what most business websites get wrong.”

 In June of 2011, I founded Wyatt Bicycles.
 I was a junior at the University of Wisconsin La Crosse at the time.
 The business started simple.
 I was importing single speed bikes from China and selling them as an affordable, low maintenance alternative for riders who were tired of dealing with finicky derailleurs.